strong-network/images/ubuntu_no_vnc_eclipse/README.md

 ```
 /usr/bin/strong_network_startup/xstartup/initialize_workspace.sh
 ```
-4. Open the workspace app, the password is "vncpassword" which can be changed in the initialize_workspace script
+4. Open the workspace app, you should see your desktop.